Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The integrable systems of monopoles and instantons

 Now let ${\Xi}({\g}) \subset {\Bgad}$ denote the set of irregular orbits of $W({\g})$ in ${\bT}/Z$.
 Generically the image $\Sigma_u$ of $[g(x)]$ crosses ${\Xi}({\g})$ at some isolated points, which are the branch points of the cameral curve $\CalC_{u}$:

-Let us consider the subvariety $B({\g})^{reg} = {\Bgad} \backslash {\Xi} ({\g})$.
-The fundamental group ${\pi}_{1}(B({\g})^{reg})$ is related to Artin braid group associated with the $\g$ root system.
-Let us also define ${\bT}^{reg}$ to be the subvariety in $\bT$ consisting of the regular elements, i.e. the elements of the maximal torus whose stabilizer in $\bG$ is the maximal torus $\bT$.
+Let us consider the subvariety $B({\g})^{\rm reg} = {\Bgad} \backslash {\Xi} ({\g})$.
+The fundamental group ${\pi}_{1}(B({\g})^{\rm reg})$ is related to Artin braid group associated with the $\g$ root system.
+Let us also define ${\bT}^{\rm reg}$ to be the subvariety in $\bT$ consisting of the regular elements, i.e., the elements of the maximal torus whose stabilizer in $\bG$ is the maximal torus $\bT$.
 It is invariant under the translations by $Z$.
-We have a map: ${\pi}_{*}: {\pi}_{1}( {\bT}^{reg}) \to {\pi}_{1}(B({\g})^{reg})$, induced by the projection ${\pi}: {\bT}^{reg} \to {\bT}^{reg}/\left( Z \times W({\g}) \right)$.
+We have a~map: ${\pi}_{*}\colon {\pi}_{1}( {\bT}^{\rm reg}) \to {\pi}_{1}(B({\g})^{\rm reg})$, induced by the projection ${\pi}\colon {\bT}^{\rm reg} \to {\bT}^{\rm reg}/\left( Z \times W({\g}) \right)$.

 Now, let us go back to the loop $\gamma$.
 We would like to define a $\bT$-bundle over ${\BS}^{1} \times {\gamma}$, by choosing a gauge where $A_{\psi} + \ii \phi$ is $\psi$-independent element of the Lie algebra $\h \subset \g$.
-Then Bogomolny equations imply that $A_{\xb}$ also belongs to $ \h$, assuming that $ A_{\psi} + \ii \phi$ is regular, i.e. its stabilizer in $\bG$ is the maximal torus $\bT$.
+Then Bogomolny equations imply that $A_{\xb}$ also belongs to $ \h$, assuming that $ A_{\psi} + \ii \phi$ is regular, i.e., its stabilizer in $\bG$ is the maximal torus $\bT$.

 There is an obstruction for such a gauge being possible throughout $\gamma$.
-Namely the class of $\gamma$ in ${\pi}_{1} (B({\g})^{reg})$ should lie in the image of ${\pi}_{*}$.
-This is related to our solution of the four dimensional ${\CalN}=2$ theory of the class I as follows.
+Namely the class of $\gamma$ in ${\pi}_{1} (B({\g})^{\rm reg})$ should lie in the image of ${\pi}_{*}$.
+This is related to our solution of the four-dimensional ${\CalN}=2$ theory of the class I as follows.

 For the asymptotically conformal theories, with the assignments of dimensions ${\bv}$, ${\bw}$, we have defined a ${\bG}/Z$-valued function on $\Cx$ minus a finite number of points:

 We identify $g(x)$ in \eqref{eq:gofxiagain} with the holonomy in \eqref{eq:mono}.
 The factor